 DNS and IP Leak Tests: DNS Leaks Were Found… Uh-oh.

-What’s the point of doing things different if it’s broken?
+What’s the point of doing things differently if it’s broken?
+You don’t see NordVPN using new methods only to have things leak.
 Sorry Speedify, we know you’re trying… but you’ve got to do better!

 Speedify VPN as a Business